LucasAdriSilva/CSharp/README.md

 ## :hourglass: How it works
  1. Fork this repository;
  2. Open the file "Projetos"
- 3. Inside this file are all projects including the basics of C#
+ 3. Inside this file is all projects including the basics of C#